dlamblin/insight-data-engineering-code-challenge/README.md

 -------------------------------

-- Working head of the master branch: [the version you're reading now] contains progress towards solving the
-[challenge as updated on 2015-07-02](#challenge-july).
-Once ready the submitted version will be tagged as v2.0.
-All commits after v1.1 are breaking changes with respect to the earlier solution.
+- Working head of the master branch: [the version you're reading now] contains several solutions to the [challenge as updated on 2015-07-02](#challenge-july).
+The submitted version is tagged as v2.0.
+All commits back until v1.1 are breaking changes with respect to the earlier solution.
 - v1.1: represents the solution to the challenge as posted on 2015-03-17, linked at the bottom of this file. *Please checkout this tag as the latest working version*.